twilio/video-quickstart-android/README.md

 If you run your video chat application on an Android device, you'll need to provide an externally accessible URL for the app.
 The [ngrok](https://ngrok.com/) tool creates a publicly accessible URL that you can use to send HTTP/HTTPS traffic to a server running on your localhost.
 Use HTTPS to make web connections that retrieve a Twilio access token.

-When you get a URL from ngrok, go ahead and update local.properties.
+When you get a URL from ngrok, go ahead and update **local.properties**.
 Reference the following snippet.

 ```
 # Insert the URL from ngrok